 August – we know we need a new kitchen but we really don't know which company to turn to for help!

 We've wasted hours trying to design one ourselves.
 We're pretty sure we would like an induction hob & we've seen a Siemens one that ticks a lot of boxes.
-Local showroom at Kitchenology in Bury St Edmunds – time to go and ask some questions about induction cooking….
+Local design studio at Kitchenology in Bury St Edmunds – time to go and ask some questions about induction cooking….

-2 days later – Jennifer spent a lot of time with me explaining how induction hobs work and she let me play with the hob in the showroom – I'm sold!
+2 days later – Jennifer spent a lot of time with me explaining how induction hobs work and she let me play with the hob in the design studio – I'm sold!

 Oh dear ….
 I really like the look of their kitchens – very stylish but they look rather expensive – maybe a bit out of my league?
 I liked Jennifer though – she seemed like someone I could talk to without feeling I was asking stupid questions and she is definitely not a pushy salesperson (unlike some other companies…)